-Since 1996, we have successfully acquired and integrated more than 50 brands into our company.
-Most recently, on May 5, 2022, we acquired the frozen vegetable manufacturing operations of Growers Express, LLC.
+Since 1996, we have successfully acquired and integrated more than 50 brands or businesses into our company.
+On May 5, 2022, we acquired the frozen vegetable manufacturing operations of Growers Express, LLC.
 We refer to this acquisition in this report as the "Yuma acquisition."
 This acquisition has been accounted for using the acquisition method of accounting and, accordingly, the assets acquired, liabilities assumed and results of operations of the acquired business are included in our consolidated financial statements from the date of acquisition.
 This acquisition and the application of the acquisition method of accounting affect comparability between periods.

-On January 3, 2023, we completed the sale of the Back to Nature business to a subsidiary of Barilla America, Inc. We refer to this divestiture in this report as the "Back to Nature sale."
+More recently, in an attempt to sharpen focus, improve margins and reduce our long-term debt, we have begun reshaping our portfolio through select divestitures.
+For example, on January 3, 2023, we completed the sale of the Back to Nature business to a subsidiary of Barilla America, Inc. We refer to this divestiture in this report as the "Back to Nature sale" or "Back to Nature divestiture."
 On November 8, 2023, we completed the sale of the Green Giant U.S. shelf-stable product line to Seneca Foods Corporation.
 We refer to this divestiture in this report as the "Green Giant U.S. shelf-stable divestiture."
 These divestitures affect comparability between periods.
+We have also decided to place our frozen and remaining shelf-stable vegetable businesses under strategic review and we are evaluating a possible divestiture of some or all of the assets in our Frozen & Vegetables business unit, either in a single transaction or in a series of transactions.